Dr. Bernard Kruger once gave a private E.R. membership to Jeffrey Epstein and unnamed “girls.”

 Why This Matters

-The departure of Dr. Bernard Kruger from elite health clinics raises questions about accountability and vetting processes in high-end medical care.
-This development is significant as it involves a prominent figure associated with Jeffrey Epstein, a financier accused of sex trafficking.
-The implications of Kruger's actions and the clinic's response are worth examining.
+The departure of Dr. Bernard Kruger from elite health clinics raises questions about accountability and transparency in high-end medical services.
+This development comes as scrutiny on Epstein's associates continues to intensify.
+The implications for patient trust and clinic standards are now under the spotlight.

 Coverage Snapshot